ashwin713/ashwin713.github.io/about.md

 permalink: /about/
 ---

 I hail from South India, specifically God's Own Country - *Kerala*.
-To me **making a difference** in a positive way is the way to go.
+To me **making a difference**,  in a positive way is the way to go.
 I am an Open Source enthusiast and an ardent follower of *Ubuntu*.

 Coding for me is a passion, it ignites the mind.
 Coding is a very powerful tool, In the right hands it can change the world in a better way.
 Peace out !